lukephilbrick09-code/2k-career-sim/README.md

 `config.js` already has your Supabase URL and **publishable key** wired in, so it should work immediately after deploy.

-## ⚠️ Important security note
-You shared a **secret key** (`sb_secret_...`) earlier in this chat.
-That key has full admin access to your database and must never appear in `config.js`, the GitHub repo, or anywhere client-side — only the publishable key belongs there (already set up correctly).
-Since the secret key was pasted in this conversation, go rotate it now: Supabase → Project Settings → API → regenerate the secret key.
-You won't need it for this app at all.

 Also: since there's no login system, anyone with your app's URL could view/edit your data.
 Fine for personal use — just don't post the link publicly.